sqlity-net/dataplatform-devops-exercises/Module3-Exercise5/README.md

 The CRISP best practices are as follows:

 - Clean
   - Name your tests to describe the expectation, not the situation.
-For example, instead of [test 1 customer] use [test returns a count of 1 if there is 1 customer]
+For example, instead of [test 1 customer] use [test returns one row if there is 1 customer]
   - Define test variables with descriptive and appropriate names.
   - Create only as much data in your tests as needed to test one and only one thing.
   - Create each test to test only one specific piece of the requirement.